ianbattersby/FubuMVC.Recipes/src/UI/HtmlConventionsWithPageExtensions/readme.markdown

-Html Conventions with PageExtensions Recipe
+Html Conventions with PageExtensions Recipe [Work In Progress] ==
-==
 FubuMVC allows not only a plethora of extension helper methods for building your views but also some nifty tricks to use conventions to standardise your view building.